-Effective January 1, 2017, the submission requirements for all permit applications made for new Part 9 non-residential and Part 3 buildings and additions are changing.
-This will provide staff with a greater opportunity to review and comment on the aspects of a building that affect energy consumption, helping to ensure that the minimum efficiency requirements of the Ontario Building Code are met through active enforcement.
+As of January 1, 2017, the submission requirements for all permit applications made for new Part 9 non-residential and Part 3 buildings and additions have changed.
+This provides staff with a greater opportunity to review and comment on the aspects of a building that affect energy consumption, helping to ensure that the minimum efficiency requirements of the Ontario Building Code are met through active enforcement.

 Energy efficiency requirements